Don’t Disappear From Your Own Family Album

 You may have thousands of photos of your family, but does your family have photos of you?
 Don’t laugh!
 If you’re always the one behind the camera, make sure you give other people a turn at taking the pictures.
 You don’t want your kids having to describe “what Grandma looked like”.

 You see, we had a few people in our family who did NOT want their pictures taken under any circumstances.
 A few of them just didn’t like the way they looked on film and tried to avoid pictures as much as possible.
-We actually should have called one of them “the blur”.
-Any time someone so much as removed a lens cap she darted out of the room.
-Even so, we managed to get a few snapshots of her every year at Christmas and birthdays and christenings.
-She looked wonderful on film, beautiful actually – especially to the people who loved and miss her.
+Any time someone so much as removed a lens cap they darted out of the room.
+Even so, we managed to get a few snapshots of them every year at Christmas and birthdays and christenings. they looked wonderful on film, beautiful actually – especially to the people who loved and miss them.
 But at least we have a couple of hastily snapped pictures from every occasion.

 So do yourself and your family a favor.
-If you don’t really like having your picture taken, either get over it or give in.
-Have someone you trust who knows your best side, take a bunch of photos of you and the kids or grandkids and then choose at least three or four out of each gathering, that you can live with.
-Or if you have one of those “blurs” in your life, strategically place people with digital cameras or videos around the room, just to take a bunch of candid shots and capture your person when he or she isn’t thinking about anything but having fun.
+If you don’t really like having your picture taken, have someone you trust, who understands your photographic shortcomings, take a bunch of photos of you and the kids or grandkids and then choose at least three or four out of each gathering, that you can live with.
+Or if you have one of those people in your family who are always darting out to the kitchen when the camera comes out, strategically place people with digital cameras or videos around the room, just to take a bunch of candid shots, then capture your person when he or she isn’t thinking about anything but having fun.

 And that goes for videos too.
 Make sure that your photo and video history includes all your family members talking, laughing, telling stories and enjoying each other, media shy or not.

 Years from now, no one is going to care if your left earlobe is longer than your right or that side of your hair always pops up.
 What they’ll want to see – or wish they could see – is you.